threader/PC-Tuning/docs/post-install.md

 - Open ``C:\prerequisites\sysinternals\Autoruns.exe`` & delete all obsolete entries with a yellow label.
 Run with NSudo if you encounter any permission errors.

+## Installing Drivers

+- Install any drivers your system requires, avoid installing chipset drivers.

+- Try to obtain the bare driver so it can be installed in Device Manager as executable installers usually come with extra unnecessary bloatware.
+Most of the time, you can extract the installer's executable to obtain the driver.

+- I would recommend updating & installing ethernet, USB, sata (required on Windows 7 as enabling MSI on the stock sata driver will result in a BSOD), NVME & potentially the audio controller drivers.

 ## Installing Recommended Packages

 - Install [7-Zip](https://www.7-zip.org)